Carbon–fluorine bond: Breaking C–F bonds

 Breaking C–F bonds is of interest as a way to decompose and destroy organofluorine "forever chemicals" such as PFOA and perfluorinated compounds (PFCs).
 Candidate methods include catalysts, such as platinum atoms; photocatalysts; UV, iodide, and sulfite, radicals; etc.

+Some metal complexes cleave C–F bonds.
+These reactions are of interest from the perspectives of organic synthesis and remediation of xenochemicals.
+C–F bond activation has been classified as follows "(i) oxidative addition of fluorocarbon, (ii) M–C bond formation with HF elimination, (iii) M–C bond formation with fluorosilane elimination, (iv) hydrodefluorination of fluorocarbon with M–F bond formation, (v) nucleophilic attack on fluorocarbon, and (vi) defluorination of fluorocarbon".
+An illustrative metal-mediated C–F activation reaction is the defluorination of fluorohexane by a zirconocene dihydride: